-If Roe is overturned, the Guttmacher Institute predicts that abortion would be explicitly or effectively outlawed in at least 26 states.
-According to one estimate, 41 percent of women of childbearing age, mostly across the South and Midwest, would lose access to their nearest clinic, potentially increasing their average travel time by hundreds of miles.
-And Republicans have already been chipping away at access in these states for years, making abortion virtually inaccessible even if technically legal.
+Reproductive-justice advocates expect catastrophic fallout.
+Without Roe, the Guttmacher Institute predicts that abortion will be explicitly or effectively outlawed in at least 26 states.
+According to one estimate, 41 percent of women of childbearing age, mostly across the South and Midwest, may lose access to their nearest clinic, potentially increasing their average travel time by hundreds of miles.
+Republicans have been chipping away at access in these states for years, making abortion virtually inaccessible even in areas where it was technically legal.
+But as abortion becomes illegal throughout the South and much of the Midwest, patients will have even fewer options.
+A Mississippi resident, for example, won’t be able to rely on clinics across its borders for much longer: Louisiana and Tennessee both have trigger laws on the books, while Arkansas and Alabama have near-total bans that will likely take effect now.
+Many patients in the worst-affected regions will soon be looking at much longer and costlier trips if they want to terminate in blue states.

-If you’re feeling terrified and want to take action, the best thing you can do is donate to an abortion fund: an on-the-ground organization that helps arrange and pay for abortion care for patients who need it.
-In states where access has been whittled away almost entirely, these funds also help pay for transportation and lodging for patients who have to travel hours, sometimes crossing state lines, just to access health care.
+Which is why the best thing you can do, if you’re feeling terrified and want to take action, is donate to an abortion fund: an on-the-ground organization that helps arrange and pay for abortion care for patients who need it.
+These funds can help pay for transportation and lodging for patients who have to travel hours just to access health care.

-The list of funds below is roughly ordered by how dire the situation in their respective states is, according to the Center for Reproductive Rights’ “What If Roe Fell?” report.
-Statistics shown are provided by NARAL and the Guttmacher Institute.
-Of these states, 13 have so-called post-Roe “trigger laws,” which would automatically take effect, outlawing abortion entirely or almost entirely as soon as Roe is struck down.
+The list of funds below is alphabetically ordered by state: 13 have so-called trigger laws in place, designed to automatically outlaw abortion almost entirely as soon as Roe is struck down.
 It should be noted that funds are listed next to the states in which they are based, but many funds help people seeking care from multiple states.
 If you are interested in finding out where exactly a fund operates, visit its website.

-Hostile (states with lawmakers who will likely try to prohibit abortion):
+Hostile (states with lawmakers likely or certain to prohibit abortion):

 Mississippi: Mississippi Reproductive Freedom Fund, Access Reproductive Care-Southeast

-Mississippi has just one abortion clinic left, and 91 percent of women in the state live in counties with no provider.
-The state has a pre-Roe ban, a post-Roe trigger ban, and a six-week abortion ban that’s currently blocked from taking effect.
+Mississippi has a pre-Roe ban, a post-Roe trigger ban, and a six-week abortion ban that’s currently blocked from taking effect.

 Missouri: Missouri Abortion Fund